openstreetmap/osmdbt/man/osmdbt.md

 but the LSN is `0/0` and xid is `0`.
 (Use `-s` on osmdbt-get-log to get the full data.)

+# RECOVERY PROCEDURE

+If the replication breaks for some reason these are the steps you have to take to get back on track:

+* Stop writing to the database and make sure all transactions are done.
+* Disable any cron job that runs any of the `osmdbt-*` commands.
+* Clean up any broken log or other files that might be left over from earlier runs.
+* Run `osmdbt-disable-replication`.
+* Run `osmdbt-fake-log`.
+Set the `-t` option to a point in time that's before the break, any changes before that time will not be in the output.
+  Use the `-l` option (possible multiple times) with the most recent log files (`.log` or `.log.done`) to make sure all entries in those log files are recognized as already done.
+* Run `osmdbt-create-diff`.
+* Run `osmdbt-enable-replication`.
+* Re-enable cron jobs.
+* You can now enable writing to the database again.

 # SEE ALSO

 * **osmdbt-catchup**(1),